Moscow with kids Highlights

-Moscow with kids holiday activity 4: the moscow metro
+Moscow with kids holiday activity 4: the Moscow metro

-TOP TUBE TIP – The Moscow tube system is a tourist attraction in its own right.
+Moscow with kids tip 3 – The Moscow tube system is a tourist attraction in its own right.
 There are art deco marvels, stations where everyone has to rub a brass chicken, gold frescoes and communist statutory at every turn.

 Due to the no-fun-on-a-Monday rule, the first stop on our schedule for the week (and only thing I could find open) was the most distant from the hotel.
 In at the deep end on the Metro system for us.

 We found the station conveniently immediately in front of the hotel (feeling a bit more confident now) and attempted to purchase 4 lots of 10 multi-ride metro passes, without recourse to the Russian language (not quite so cocky at this point.)
 Disappointingly, Google translate’s Russian was not decipherable by the actually Russian ticket lady.
 And, as is only right, the ticket machine was also Russian.

 Not entirely clear what we have ended up buying (but there were definitely not 10 of them), we head for the platform.
 The lack of a strong London style colour coding system becomes quickly apparent.
 It is very hard to know which line you are on or where you are headed when the wall opposite you looks like this:-

 A train pulled up.
 Was this the right one?
 Dithering ensued.
 A last minute decision resulted in me looking on in panic as the metro doors closed on the half of family with cash, tickets and working phone who had decided to board the train.
 Luckily, a heavy set bearded man was able to prise the doors open with his bare hands, for a shaky-laughter filled reunion.